kwallace3/Battleship/README.md

 # Getting Started
 ## Install
 - download the zip file of the project from this git.
+- before running the program, install tkinker package to see the graphical user interface.
 ## Run
 - run server.py first and put port number.
 - run client.py, then put localhost and port number.